 The loans provided by the RIC, as well as associated interest and principal transactions are accounted for in the administered accounts of the Department of Agriculture.
 The RIC is not required to recognise the loan transactions as they have no impact on the statement of financial performance or the statement of comprehensive income.
 The RIC receives cash flows from the Department of Agriculture to make loans and advances to farm businesses, the RIC also receives interest repayments from farmers.
-All interest generated against funds received from the Department of Agriculture.
+All interest generated against funds received from the Department of Agriculture for loans is transferred to the Department of Agriculture.